 Choosing the right hearing aid is a big decision.
 Part of making the right choice is knowing a bit about the different styles available and what they can offer you.
 Hearing aid styles are designed for a wide variety of hearing needs, so here’s a handy guide to the key features of the most common styles.

 Receiver in Canal means that a unit behind the ear houses a microphone and amplifier that deliver sound to an ear mold or ear bud receiver placed in the ear canal.
 RIC hearing aids are some of the most discreet and powerful hearing aids on the market with great sound quality and loads of options.
-RIC hearing aids are appropriate for a wide range of hearing loss and many offer digital sound streaming capabilities from smart phones and other devices.
+They are appropriate for a wide range of hearing loss, and RIC bluetooth hearing aids offer digital sound streaming capabilities from smart phones and other devices.

 In the Canal hearing aids are small custom-molded hearing devices that sit entirely in the ear canal.
 ITC hearing aids pack a lot of punch for their size and they are still capable of directional microphone pickup.
 Their small size and placement make them hardly noticeable and but they can also be harder to manipulate.
 ITC devices are also more inclined to feedback issues and may not be available for all levels of hearing loss.